 Two Required Advanced Research Design/Methods Courses.

-And complete all dissertation credits and requirements.
 Additional information and Concentration Coordinator information may be found at: Doctoral Program Leadership/Organization Studies Concentration.

 Management Information Systems Concentration